Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 #insight-box[
   *Heuristic:* Place variables that are tested together close together in the order.
-  For firewalls, we typically order variables by protocol layer:
+  For programs, we typically order variables by scope or usage:
-  + Ethernet Header (Type)
+  + Global Flags
-  + IP Header (Src, Dst, Proto)
+  + Control Flow Variables
-  + Transport Header (Ports, Flags)
+  + Data Variables
 ]

 *Why does this matter?*